George Whitefield College: History

-Visiting scholars spend time at GWC and conduct PostGraduate modules: In 2011, Dr Paul Bowers (New Testament), in 2012 Dr Abel Ndjerareou (Old Testament), Dr George Athas (Hebrew), Dr Peter Bolt (New Testament) and as special guest in Feb 2013 Dr Mark Thompson, principal elect of Moore Theological College.
+Visiting scholars spend time at GWC and conduct Post-Graduate modules: In 2011, Dr Paul Bowers (New Testament), in 2012 Dr Abel Ndjerareou (Old Testament), Dr George Athas (Hebrew), Dr Peter Bolt (New Testament) and as special guest in Feb 2013 Dr Mark Thompson, then principal elect of Moore Theological College.
 GWC has also employed new PhDs in a postdoc capacity resulting in the publishing of several books: Dr Vhumani Magezi on Pastoral counselling and Aids in Southern Africa (2011), and Dr Fabulous Moyo in the area of Church history in Malawi (2012).
+In 2023 GWC was visited by Vaughn Roberts, and by the past principal Dr David Seccombe.

-GWC hosts an annual lecture which in October 2009 was given by former member of faculty Dr James Krohn on the topic of Calvin as preacher of the Word.
+GWC often hosts a 'once a year' special lecture.
+This can take the form of a matriculation address, or what is called the annual lecture.
+In October 2009 the annual lecture was given by former member of faculty Dr James Krohn on the topic of Calvin as preacher of the Word.
 In October 2010 Dr John Azumah delivered this lecture.
 In 2012 this lecture was given by Dr Ashley Null.

-GWC seeks to maintain ties with the Bible Institute of South Africa situated in Kalk Bay in Cape Town, and two sister CESA colleges: the Johannesburg Bible College and the Kwazulu-Natal Missionary and Bible College (KMBC) formerly Trinity Academy.
-The college also maintains close ties with several local churches including St James Church Kenilworth whose rector is former GWC vice principal Dr Mervyn Eloff.

-George Whitefield College is overseen by a board of directors chaired by Bishop Frank Retief up till September 2010, but recently succeeded by Bishop Desmond Inglesby currently the presiding bishop of the Church of England in South Africa.
-The board is fully compliant with demands set by the King James Version.
+In 2023 the matriculation address was given by Dr Gerald Bray.

+George Whitefield College is a non-profit company (NPC) overseen by a Board of Directors chaired by Mr David Shaw (previously the chair incumbent was Mr Dale Smith from 2012 to 2022).
+The Board ensures that its style of operation is fully compliant with any demands set out by the various King Commissions or other statutory bodies.
+The Board ensures that the college's books are professionally audited each year, and that the level of governance and educational standards operates at the highest level.
+In 2022, GWC became a founder member of AfCAA (African council for accreditation and accountability) based in Nairobi.
+The Presiding Bishop of Reach SA, currently Rev. Dr. Siegfried Ngubane, is an ex-officio member of the Board of Directors, as is the principal of the college.
+Two other members are also placed on the board by Reach SA.
+The Board agreed in 2022 to create the GWC title 'chancellor' which is automatically enjoyed by the presiding bishop (this is not to be confused with the office of chancellor within the Reach SA Executive).